 Herbal tea, made from the leaf, seed, flower, or root of a plant, has been around for thousands of years.
 There are hundreds of varieties, and each has unique potential benefits ranging from fighting viruses to easing anxiety.
 In addition, herbal teas are packed with antioxidants and other nutritious properties, and they taste delicious.

 Whether you simply like the flavor or want to reap the powerful medicinal properties, check out these 10 healing benefits of herbal tea.

 If you have a stuffy nose, scratchy throat, or a heavy cough, drinking herbal tea can provide relief.
 Some studies even link herbal tea to reducing similar symptoms associated with asthma.

-We all get a little bit stressed out from time to time, but did you know that most people who drink green tea claim they experience a therapeutic effect?
-Studies reveal that anxiety-related conditions can be overcome naturally thanks to herbal tea.
-Chamomile tea is often recommended as one of the best at-home remedies to relieve stress; it has been linked to calming the soul and mind, too.
+We all get a little bit stressed out from time to time, but did you know that people who drink tea often experience a calming sensation?
+Studies reveal that drinking certain herbal teas can ease symptoms of anxiety.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.